 Use this preparation within the next 3-4 hr to view immunostained cells by fluorescent microscopy.
 For longer-term storage of slides, up to several weeks, use a glycerol-based hard mount media with DAPI, and store slides at -20˚C.

 (Authors: What mounting medium will you use on the day of the shot.?)
+We will use DAPI solution diluted in PBS for mounting.
+We will NOT be using a glycerol-based hard mount media.

 Results: Microscopic Images of Drosophila Testes